 For those who can afford to please consider paying at the full rate of $295 to help support scholarships for those in need.

-*To Request a Private Course for your Organization, Please Reach Out via the Contact Page.
+*If You’re Interested in a Private Course for your Organization, Please Contact Natalie Here.

 This training aims to improve wellbeing and personal resilience in healthcare professionals by teaching mindful self-compassion skills to deal with distressing emotional situations as they occur at work and at home.